aidanjj/Mandelbrot-Renderer/README.md

 A program that renders the Mandelbrot fractal using C++ and the SFML library.

-a<sup>test</sup>

 Includes two files: Image and Video.
-Image contains a program which generates images from the Mandelbrot set.
-Video contains the
+*Image contains a program which generates images from the Mandelbrot set *Video contains both a single-threaded and multi-threaded video driver Both of these files create a set of images which can be used to create a video.